 As companies consider their next steps, collaboration, ongoing investment and innovation remain critical for survival and success in the evolving digital landscape.
 Embracing change will not only position them competitively but also unlock new opportunities and capabilities as the market continues to transition.

 The future of securities lending is not merely about adopting new technologies; it’s about fundamentally rethinking and restructuring securities lending markets to thrive amidst rapid changes.
-Businesses must heed the lessons of past failures, adapt proactively and engage in collaborative efforts to ensure they are not left behind as the industry evolves.
+Businesses should heed the lessons of past failures, adapt proactively and engage in collaborative efforts to ensure they are not left behind as the industry evolves.
 Collaboration, investment and adopting interoperable solutions in their digital journeys can position incumbents as well as new entrants to survive and thrive in the new reality.

 A joint survey by EY-Parthenon practice and Coinbase reveals rising investor enthusiasm and adoption of digital assets, driven by regulatory clarity and innovation.